 BOARD OF DIRECTORS

 Daniel Chang (President): Recently appointed to Chief Operating Officer for MLA Partner Schools, a nonprofit organization working to improve schools and empower neighborhoods in Los Angeles’ most disenfranchised communities.
 Mr. Chang previously served as Vice President of New School Development for Green Dot Public Schools, a nonprofit charter management organization that operates 19 high schools in Los Angeles.
 Prior to joining Green Dot, he held business development and product marketing positions at enterprise software companies Model N and Desktop.com.
 Before Model N and Desktop.com, Mr. Chang served as a Financial Analyst at Broadview International, a division of the investment bank Jefferies & Company focused on the IT, communications, healthcare technology and digital media industries.

 Tess Ramin: Ms. Ramin has worked as a freelance e-commerce marketing executive for the last decade.
 Prior to that, she was a freelance segment producer on various television productions.
 Other professional experience includes real estate development and property management.
 Ms. Ramin graduated from Pepperdine University with a BA in Communications and Business Administration.
-She has two children attending Valley Charter Elementary School.
+She has two children who graduated from Valley Charter Elementary School.

 Bill Roberts (Treasurer): A First Founding Parent of Valley Charter Elementary School, Mr. Roberts is a senior finance and operations executive currently serving as the Global CFO of Panavision Inc. Previously he served as COO/CFO of Laser Pacific LLC, a major post-production company in Hollywood.
 His background also includes leadership roles in various music industry companies over the past 20 years.
 Mr. Roberts started his career as an associate in investment banking after earning his BA from the University of Pennsylvania.